List of Masonic rites

-A Rite, within the context of Freemasonry, refers to a comprehensive system of degrees that hold the capability to initiate and advance a newcomer through various stages of Masonic knowledge and experience.
+A Rite, within the context of Freemasonry, is a comprehensive system of degrees that can initiate and advance a newcomer through various stages of Masonic knowledge and experience.
 In some cases, a Master Mason can be invited to join a different rite after having reached Mastery to further his knowledge.
-For a system of Masonic degrees to be named rite, it must encompass the first three blue lodge craft degrees, either as degrees within the rite or as a prerequisite for joining the rite.
-In essence, a Masonic rite occupies a central position in the trajectory of a Mason's journey, serving as the vehicle through which Masonic teachings and lessons are imparted.
+A rite must encompass the first three blue lodge craft degrees, either as degrees within the rite or as a prerequisite for joining the rite.
+Rites impart Masonic teachings and lessons throughout a Mason's journey.

-Authority and Control
+Authority and control

-Except for rare exceptions, Masonic rites are most of the time under the control of Grand Lodges for the first three degrees then under the control of a concordant body for any upper degrees.
+Masonic rites are usually under the control of Grand Lodges for the first three degrees then under the control of a concordant body for any upper degrees.

 The most practiced rite in the world from the Entered Apprentice degree is the Ancient and Accepted Scottish Rite.

 Masonic rites

-Over time, a number of different Masonic degree systems have been developed, some of which are still in use, and others which have now ceased to exist.
-In his 1861 book "Tuileur Général De La Francmaçonnerie Ou Manuel De L'initié", Jean-Marie Ragon lists 52 Masonic Rites and over 1400 degrees.
+Some Masonic degree systems no longer exist, and others continue to be in use.
+In his 1861 book Tuileur Général De La Francmaçonnerie Ou Manuel De L'initié, Jean-Marie Ragon lists 52 Masonic Rites and over 1400 degrees.